Renovation at Sandpiper Golf Club

 The property faces the Channel Islands and aging offshore oil platforms scheduled to be decommissioned.
 Sandpiper was designed by William F. Bell and opened in 1972.
 The landscape has the advantage of natural terrain atop seaside cliffs.
 A new routing from Tom Doak to integrate the shoreline into its design is promising.
 The Bell layout is routed laterally to the clifftop for the majority of the journey with the exception of the downhill par 3 11th hole which plays downhill to a beachside green.

 The proposal does not have a construction start date yet.
-However, Doak posted to Instagram a photo in early 2021 of the 18th hole with a caption regarding the pond in front of the green might remain due to native wildlife species of red-legged frogs.
+However, Doak posted to Instagram a photo in early 2021 of the 18th hole.
 From studies conducted from 2022 through 2024, nearby Bell Canyon has been identified as a better habitat.
+Restoration of the seaside landscape has been created by the Ty Warner's owner group highlighting Sperling Preserve, Bell Canyon, and the De Anza coastal trail.

 Doak is a golf course architect who has designed many of the most famous courses in the world, including Irish seaside links St. Patrick's, Pacific Dunes in Oregon, and New Zealand's Tara Iti.
 The renovation could potentially include a number of changes, including improvements to the routing of holes, removal of paved cart paths, tree management, improving drainage of Devereux Creek, renovating bunkers and greens.